skreddypalvai/-OR71q7vQhjbgk5kA/README.md

 Evaluate on the basis of capital returns.
 Use Bollinger Bands to measure your systems effectiveness.

 ###  <u>Project Overview</u>:
 *  The main goal is to predict 2021 stock prices of given portfolio companies using trading data from emerging markets, including 2020 stock price data.
-Additionally, we aim to recommend Buy, Hold, Sell decisions, with a focus on maximizing capital returns and minimizing losses.
+Additionally, we aim to recommend Buy, Sell decisions, with a focus on maximizing capital returns and minimizing losses.
 Our evaluation will be based on capital returns, and we will also utilize Bollinger Bands to gauge our system's effectiveness.
 *  The dataset contains 8 different markets from around the world.
 Each dataset shares the same features: 'Date', 'Price', 'Open', 'High', 'Low', 'Vol.', and 'Change %'.
 After loading the dataset with the Date as the index, it went through preprocessing steps, which included replacing the variables ('M', 'K', '-') in the 'Change %' column and dividing the data into training for 2020 and testing for 2021.
 Prepared the time sequence data for model fitting.
 *  I applied a univariate LSTM model on the training data, using varying time steps for each dataset and optimizing for MSE.
 After identifying the best MSE, I implemented a trading strategy based on Bollinger Bands to provide Buy and Sell signals.
 Each unique market achieved positive capital returns without any losses.